-- 27.5 The policies and text within the Core Strategy are one of the key instruments for the delivery of the vision and strategic objectives.
-However, the Core Strategy does not work in isolation and its implementation is also contingent upon a number of delivery mechanisms (Appendix 3). - 27.6 Partnership working with and between a range public, private and voluntary sector bodies will also be necessary.
+28.5.
+The policies and text within the Core Strategy are one of the key instruments for the delivery of the vision and strategic objectives.
+However, the Core Strategy does not work in isolation and its implementation is also contingent upon a number of delivery mechanisms (Appendix 3).

+- 28.6.
+Partnership working with and between a range public, private and voluntary sector bodies will also be necessary.
 Partnership working should lead to a more efficient use of resources.
 It avoids duplication of effort and is likely to lead to a planning framework with aims that are compatible with the private sector and other public sector bodies, as well as many voluntary organisations.
-This way partnership working also reduces the reliance on public funding to start the implementation of some projects.

-- 27.7 Two closely related examples of partnership working towards the delivery of the Core Strategy are Local Investment Plans (LIPs) and Local Area Agreements (LAAs).
+This way partnership working also reduces the reliance on public funding to start the implementation of some projects. - 28.7.
+Two closely related examples of partnership working towards the delivery of the Core Strategy are Local Investment Plans and Local Area Agreements.
 Local Investment Plans are agreements between Local Authorities and the Homes and Communities Agency (HCA) that set out the investment required to deliver the 'agreed vision and economic purpose of the place'.
 Local Area Agreements, which usually follow Local Investment Plans, set out the funding and resources that each partner organisation will invest in the area over time, and the outputs and outcomes expected from them.
-This type of partnership working is one of the key delivery mechanisms upon which the vision and strategic objectives are dependent. - 27.8 In terms of infrastructure delivery the Council is, and will continue, working with infrastructure providers.
+This type of partnership working is one of the key delivery mechanisms upon which the Vision and Strategic Objectives are dependent. - 28.8.
+In terms of infrastructure delivery the Council is, and will continue, working with infrastructure providers.
 This is being done through work for the Infrastructure Delivery Plan (IDP) and through the Local Strategic Partnership (LSP).
-A sub-group of the LSP helps ensure a co-ordinated and holistic approach to the delivery of key regeneration projects and infrastructure.
+A sub-group of the LSP, the Infrastructure and Hemel 2020 Delivery Board (IHDB), has the role of ensuring a co-ordinated and holistic approach to the delivery of key regeneration projects and infrastructure.